 In addition, disabled air travelers may call the hotline after a trip to voice a concern or complaint if they were not able to make contact in transit.
 Printed copies of consumer information that details wheelchair travelers rights may be obtained by calling the DOT hotline.

-It is important to not that the Air Carrier Access Act prohibits discrimination on the basis of disability in air travel.
-A summary of the DOT rule (Title 14 CFR Part 382) can be found by visiting this page on the DOT website: http://airconsumer.ost.dot.gov/publications/disabled.htm
+It is important to note that the Air Carrier Access Act prohibits discrimination on the basis of disability in air travel.
+A summary of the DOT rule (Title 14 CFR Part 382) can be found by visiting clicking on this link: Passengers with Disabilities.

 Before embarking on a trip, travelers are advised to call their air carrier to provide advance notice for wheelchair assistance with boarding and deplaning – and between connecting flights.